 For the marketing and sales teams these questions are vital.
 Instead of jumping through hoops to extract and process the information they need, why not simply go from A to B and just get the info you want.

 With the application of intelligent data gathering, only business related data is collected, instead of using inaccurate third-party cookies to gather data that isn’t valuable and that imposes on your privacy.

 Two types of data are collected for business purposes.
-Basic information including a person’s name, title, position and country of residences and contact information comprised of phone number and email address.
+Basic information including a person’s name, title, company position and country of residence plus contact information comprised of phone number and email address.
 Moreover, the data is updated and re-validated.
-That way ensuring highly accurate and valuable data.
+Ensuring it is highly accurate and valuable.

 Google’s decision may present uncertainty for a large part of the data industry, but the market course correction has already begun by providing valuable alternatives for third party cookies.
 Sales.Rocks and other business data providers present a great alternative for data sourcing.